 2.4 Solution

 Health XCEL’s flagship product, GlobalHealth, is a centralized, cloud-based software platform that lets e-health vendors develop, test and deploy secure, scalable and interoperable e-health applications.
 This platform provides hospitals, healthcare professionals and insurance companies with the tools to manage sensitive information and enables them to communicate seamlessly.
+Most importantly it will connect patients to their providers by allowing them to view and manage their own healthcare records.

 GlobalHealth solves the most significant problem facing e-health today: interoperability.
 This is accomplished by centralizing the solution, and using existing medical standards for sharing records.
 Interoperability is the cornerstone of this new model of Healthcare as a Service (HeCaaS).
 Built on the widely adopted Platform as a Service (PaaS) and Software as a Service (SaaS) models, we let providers choose what applications they wish to subscribe to from a variety of available services.